laravel/docs/eloquent-relationships.md

         }
     }

-<a name="polymorphic-relations"></a>
+<a name="polymorphic-relationships"></a>
-### Polymorphic Relations
+### Polymorphic Relationships

-Polymorphic relations allow a model to belong to more than one other model on a single association.
-They'll allow you to define relationships in a way that gives you maximum flexibility on your models while still maintaining a clean way of defining the relations.
+A polymorphic relationship allows the target model to belong to more than one type of model using a single association.

 <a name="one-to-one-polymorphic-relations"></a>
-### One To One Polymorphic Relations
+### One To One (Polymorphic)

 #### Table Structure

-A one-to-one polymorphic relation is the same as the basic Eloquent one-to-one relation but when the target model could belong to more than one other model on a single association.
-For example, a blog `Post` and a `User` would share a polymorphic relation to a `Image` model.
-Using a one-to-one polymorphic relation allows you to have a single list of unique images that are used across blog posts and users.
+A one-to-one polymorphic relation is similar to a simple one-to-one relation; however, the target model can belong to more than one type of model on a single association.
+For example, a blog `Post` and a `User` may share a polymorphic relation to an `Image` model.
+Using a one-to-one polymorphic relation allows you to have a single list of unique images that are used for both blog posts and user accounts.
 First, let's examine the table structure:

     posts
         id - integer